vivekchand/CarND-Vehicle-Detection/writeup.md

 #### 1. Detecting vehicles in unseen images

 Sliding window technique is used to search a portion of an image to predict whether or not a vehicle was present.
-In order to increase efficiency, I reduced the search area by setting a region of interest which ignores the top half of the image & reduced the image by size of 1.5.
+In order to increase efficiency, I reduced the search area by setting a region of interest which ignores the top half of the image.
 As the window slides along the search area, the classifier is used to predict whether or not a vehicle is present based on the features in that sample.

 #### 2. Reduce false positives